What is a skills-based CV and do I need one?

 Hard skills

 These are more specialised abilities that a job might require you to have.
 They’re much easier to ‘measure’ than soft skills, as you can enhance your knowledge and understanding in these fields by taking courses and earning qualifications.
-Taking a course in data analytics, for instance, will reward you with a certificate that is evidence of your skill in the field.
+Taking data analytics courses, for instance, will reward you with a certificate that is evidence of your skill in the field.

 Soft skills